 The restoration project took several months.
 While there was lots of rust to cut out and replace with sheet metal, wire mesh, pop rivets, and Bondo body putty, the biggest problems were underneath the car since it had been resting gently on a mountainside for several years.
 Lots of things were rusted together or frozen in place.

 My friend was a large man.
 As a senior in high school, he stood 6’4” tall and probably weighed 250 pounds.
-He was a weight lifter and a fairly accomplished shot putter and, as we began to address the issues with the undercarriage and the drivetrain, he taught me a very valuable lesson: “When in doubt, use a larger hammer.”
+He was a weight lifter and an accomplished shot putter and, as we began to address the issues with the undercarriage and the drive train, he taught me a very valuable lesson: “When in doubt, use a larger hammer.”
 The idea was, if something wouldn’t move when you gave it a reasonably good twist or pop with whatever tool you were using, you got a bigger hammer and hit it harder to unfreeze it.

 Nick Miller is President of Clarity Advantage based in Concord, MA.
 He assists banks and credit unions to generate more and more profitable relationships, faster, with business clients, their owners, and their employees.
 Additional articles on Clarity’s web site.